ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 -	rpage : `0xFF 0x81 0x00 0x05 0xAA`
-command will return a string for each page saved in the board as below :
+command will return a string for each page saved in the device as below :

 Response :
 `0x00040C13` : page 0, orientation 4, layout 12 and 19